 What kind of water should I use to make elderberry syrup?

-Remember that your finished herbal product is only as good as the ingredients you start with, and that includes water.
+Remember that you’re finished herbal product is only as good as the ingredients you start with, and that includes water.
 The water you include should be filtered water, depending upon where you live and what you have access to.

 Can I add other things to my elderberry syrup?